Comal Trinity Groundwater Conservation District

 Larry (Skip) Hull

 Larry Hull is a native Texan and a graduate of Texas A&M University.
 Following graduation, he served in the United States Army in the Republic of South Vietnam.
 He retired from AT&T in 2000 after 32 years of service and returned to his property on the Guadalupe River where he operates a small ranch and farm.
-Larry is the Past President of the Guadalupe River Association, Past President of the Comal County Emergency Services District No. 4, Past Secretary of the Bulverde-Spring Branch Emergency Services Council, serves on the Board of Directors of the State Association of Fire and Emergency Services Districts and is Treasurer of the Comal County Child Welfare Board.
-Larry was appointed to the Comal Trinity Groundwater Conservation District by Commissioner Eccleston from Precinct 1.
+Larry is the current President of the Guadalupe River Association, Past President of the Comal County Emergency Services District No. 4, Past Secretary of the Bulverde-Spring Branch Emergency Services Council, serves on the Board of Directors of the State Association of Fire and Emergency Services Districts and is Treasurer of the Comal County Child Welfare Board.
+Larry was appointed to the Comal Trinity Groundwater Conservation District by the Comal County Commissioners Court to represent Precinct 1.
 He appreciates the water concerns and the conservation efforts by all the citizens in Comal County and encourages participation in the efforts of the groundwater conservation district.
 He can be contacted on his cellphone (210) 414-2497.